By Mark Nankivil |

 The Lancaster Build & Soar Program, as it is known, provides opportunities for 50 students from Lancaster High School to participate in the aircraft refurbishment project and apply the STEM knowledge they received through their academic courses.
 From October 1, 2016 through a portion of May 2017, the students will work through rotating Saturdays for a minimum of ten sessions.
 The aircraft will then return to Wings of Hope in St. Louis to be painted and inspected before it will receive a sendoff for service as a medevac plane in Nicaragua with Adventist World Aviation.
 This project is one in a series of successful Build & Soar programs that have involved over 500 students since 2008.

-The background information on this program, and the images of the aircraft delivery and student interaction below, were provided by Wings of Hope:
+The background information on this program, and the images of the aircraft delivery and student interaction below, were provided by Wings of Hope.

 During our most recent visit to Wings of Hope, we were fortunate to meet with our old friend Paul Voorhees of Big River Aviation and then with a new friend, Jud Wickwire, a missionary pilot with Adventist World Aviation.
 Wickwire, a native of British Columbia, Canada, was a bush pilot and ran a fishing lodge prior to joining with Adventist World Aviation.
 He served in the South American country of Guyana for over five years as Chief Pilot of Wings for Humanity, and is currently Vice President of Operations for Adventist World Aviation Headquarters Canada.
 The Aero Experience was privileged to spend a few minutes with Jud Wickwire as his aircraft maintenance was completed.